tianzedong/lumaa-spring-2025-ai-ml/README.md

 - Preprocessing:
   - Randomly sample 500 rows to meet the challenge’s small dataset requirement (100–500 rows).
   - Dropped rows with missing `Plot` values.

+  **Note**: The system samples 500 movies from the original kaggle dataset to meet the challenge’s size constraint (100–500 rows).
+This random sampling may exclude some genres (e.g., space-action comedies), which could make search results seem less accurate for certain queries.
+For broader coverage, the full dataset (~35K rows) could be used, but this version prioritizes simplicity and efficiency.

 ## Setup
 1. Prerequisites: